yWorks/yfiles-for-html-demos/demos/style/vuejstemplatenodestyle/README.md

 [You can also run this demo online](https://live.yworks.com/demos/style/vuejstemplatenodestyle/index.html).

-This demo presents the Vue.js Template Node Style that leverages the powerful data binding and condition rendering features of the [Vue.js framework](https://vuejs.org/v2/guide/index.html).
+This demo presents the Vue.js template node style that leverages the powerful data binding and condition rendering features of the [Vue.js framework](https://vuejs.org/v2/guide/index.html).

 With this style, node visualizations are defined by SVG templates, similar to the template styles that are included in the library.
 However, since the templates of this style can use the powerful data binding of Vue.js, complex requirements are more easy to realize.